phatak-dev/blog/_drafts/kube-5.md

 * kind - As we specified with pod and deployment abstractions, we specify the service using this parameter.

-* selector - Connecting pods with service.
+* selector - Connecting pod with service.
 This is the way kubernetes knows which pod to forward the requests to the service.
 In this , we are specifying the selector on label called *name* and it's value *nginx*.
 This should be same labels that we have specified in the nginxdeployment.yaml.
 The below was the our deployment definition